Albert0i/MoreOnQueryingChinese/README.md

 console.log('Seeding finished!')
 ```

-The use of sorted set is rather obscure.
+The use of Sorted Set is rather obscure.
 The score here is used to keep track of the occurrences a token within a sentence in later implementation.
 ```
           promises.push(zAddIncr(
                 getTokenKeyName(token),